susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ## Day 33 - D26 #60daysofudacity : Monday, January 04, 2021

- 1. Today started with Lesson 4: Practice Project (4.4)🤓💜
+ 1. Today continued with Lesson 4: Practice Project (4.4)🤓💜
  2. My quote of the day:  Work hard, dream big, never give up
  3. Today I started with the Data Analyst in Python in Dataquest course (remembering python)
  4. Today the founder of womentech network wrote to me congratulating me for being part of the Global Ambassador at WomenTech Network, it is fabulous to belong to communities where you have support and above all they share knowledge.
 If you want to join I leave you the link  https://www.womentech.net/women-tech-global-awards?join=NzY4Ng==